StartBootstrap/startbootstrap-freelancer/README.md

-# A Single Page Developer Portfolio custom edited for Daniel Burns
+# A Single Page Developer Portfolio

+Used to highlight some of my recent projects

 -------------------------------------